opensecuritycontroller/community/designs/containers/vnf-deployment/vnf-deployment.md

 This new model is implemented by a couple of new **POST** REST APIs to create the existing types `ApplianceDTO` and `ApplianceSoftwareVersionDTO`.
 The choice of using two APIs instead of a single one to create both objects is consistent with the existing APIs to GET and DELETE these resources, this also allows the clients to manage appliances and their software versions independently.

 ### Container Deployment Specs
 OSC supports deployment of VM VNFs through the creation of **Deployment Spec (DS)**.
 When a user creates or updates a deployment spec OSC will manage the VM instances related to that DS, creating or deleting new ones accordingly.
 The approach for container VNFs deployed in Kubernetes will be slightly different because Kubernetes already supports the concept of deployments, allowing clients to transparently scale out services and update containers/pods without having to manage specific instances.
-OSC will take advantage of this feature by maping its DS into K8s Deployments.
+OSC will take advantage of this feature by mapping its DS into K8s Deployments.
 This new implementation will also require OSC to find out which pods are related to a given K8s deployment and automatically update its data when pods are deleted and (re)created by Kubernetes.
 OSC will also need to ensure that the external services like SDN controllers and the Security managers are updated accordingly when such changes happen.

 ### REST API